-Accessing this data will help guide you through the Channels, Content and Tactics sections.
+Accessing this data will help guide you through the Channels, Content, and Tactics sections.

-ChannelsThe purpose of this section is to identify social media platforms that can deliver ideal results based on the Business Goals, Sub-Goals, Target Audiences and Competitor Analysis parts of the template.
+ChannelsThe purpose of this section is to identify social media platforms that can deliver ideal results based on the Business Goals, Sub-Goals, Target Audiences, and Competitor Analysis parts of the template.
 Here are examples of how to consider these parts:

 - Business Goals: Your ultimate goal is likely to increase sales.
 If you’re a company with photogenic products, make Pinterest a priority.
 Strategists say users log onto the platform with the explicit intent to make purchases.
 Plus, Pinterest has buy buttons.

 - Sub-Goals: If you prioritize developing a large following, devote substantial resources to Facebook.
-As of April 2016, it is the most popular social platform at more than 1.5 billion users.
+As of April 2016, it is the most popular social platform with more than 1.5 billion users.
 For comparison, Tumblr has 555 million and Instagram has 400 million.

 - Target Audiences: For brands with target audiences made up of teenagers and young adults, make Snapchat a focus.
 Although it lacks metrics marketers value, it is the most popular platform among this demographic as of February 2016.